Guide to PHP Translation and Website Internationalization

 example.en.php

-O.Translator provides a free preview, which translates part of the content for users to reference.
-If satisfied with the effect, pay points to translate the remaining content.
+O.Translator provides a free preview, translating a portion of the content for users to reference.
+If satisfied with the results, users can pay points to translate the remaining content.

-This is one of the reasons we choose O.Translator: you never have to pay for unsatisfactory products.
+This is one of the reasons we chose O.Translator: You never have to pay for unsatisfactory products.

 Main file (index.php)